quchen/articles/build.md

 When should I use `build`?
 --------------------------

 `build`'s single purpose is optimization for list functions.
 Unless you're writing a library dealing with generating and consuming lists, you most likely won't ever need to use `build`.
-However, when you're wondering again why `-O` compiled programs run so much faster than unoptimizes ones, it is likely that `build` is part of the answer.
+However, when you're wondering again why `-O` compiled programs run so much faster than unoptimized ones, it is likely that `build` is part of the answer.